Skip to main content

 }

-Apify does have an MCP integration, but it routes through the Actor marketplace, which adds a layer of discovery and configuration that isn't necessary for the common "scrape a URL my agent just found" use case.
+Apify also has MCP, but it routes through the Actor marketplace, which adds a discovery layer that isn't necessary for "scrape this URL my agent just found."
+For agent-driven workloads, fastCRW's MCP is meaningfully simpler.

 Continue exploring